-Finding a decent software house for the initial stages of work makes a lot of sense, but companies often choose this option even in later phases, to minimize both risks and costs.
+Finding a right software house for the initial stages of work makes a lot of sense, but companies often choose this option even in later phases, to minimize both risks and costs of outsourced software development.

 It’s typical for any product lifecycle to have moments where your team will be in the middle of about eight things at once.
 There will be moments when you will want to, or will be forced to, slow down for some reason.
 Maybe your frontend team will have to wait for the backend devs to finish up their portion of the work.
 Maybe you’ll be running out of funds.
 Or you’ll want to rethink your business model.

-Whatever the reason, outsourcing enables you to scale your team up and down when needed.
-Embracing this approach, you won’t have to put your devs on hold while still having to pay their salaries, and I believe this is a huge advantage of outsourcing.
+Whatever the reason, outsourcing software development enables you to scale your development team up and down when needed.
+Embracing this approach, you won’t have to put your in-house developers on hold while still having to pay their salaries, and I believe this is a huge advantage of outsourcing.

-Seeking a happy medium, some of our clients ultimately decide to keep some part of development in-house and outsource the rest.
+Seeking a happy medium, some of our clients ultimately decide to keep some part of development in-house and outsource the rest to an external partner.
 I believe it’s a reasonable approach for any company.